Pylons/colander/docs/basics.rst

 --------------------------

-Imagine you want to deserialize and validate a serialization of data you've obtained by reading a YAML document.
+Imagine you want to deserialize and validate a serialization of data you've obtained by reading a JSON document.
 An example of such a data serialization might look something like this:

 .. code-block:: python